inimist/cakephp-captcha/README.md

 * *theme*: theme/difficulty image captcha
 * *length*: number of characters in image captcha
 * *angle*: angle of rotation for characters in image captcha

+Additional settings that can be set in Component file.

+* *fontAdjustment*: Responsible for the font size relational to Captcha Image Size
+* *reload_txt*: The phrase which appears as a Captcha Reload link
+* *clabel*: Label for Image Captcha Value input field
+* *mlabel*: Label for Math Captcha Value input field

 **There are a few other options which, at the moment, can be set in the component file directly**